C-RJohnston/MVP/README.md

 conditions which may improve the speed of equilibrating kawasaki, the time to bring the system up to equilibrium was not a noticable issue.

+Note that the simulate.py file uses multiprocessing to speed up the time to complete all the measurements.
+If you wish for the file to run on a single process, use the optional command line argument `-nomulti` at the end.

 3.1 File format
 ---------------
 The data is stored in a JSON file with the format